 And in the beginning, we were cautious too.
 So we decided to introduce the benefit for a one-year trial period starting January 2020.
-Now, more than 10 months have passed and so we wanted to share our findings with the world (hint: we’re ready to do it all over again).
+Since we’re now over 12 months on, we wanted to share our findings with the world (hint: we’re ready to do it all over again).

 Less is definitely not more

 One of our initial goals with launching this great benefit was to actually increase the time off that our employees take.
 And the theory that people take less time off with an unlimited holiday allowance?
 Well, we found this to be not true.